Protect your horse’s tack from being stolen!

 Keep your trailer locked!

-Use a chain with lock around the grooming stall if you store some stuff in there.
+- Use a chain with a lock around the grooming stall if you store some stuff in there.

 Stud chains make great impromptu ways to lock a stall at a show, wrap the chain through the bars, and secure with a lock.